Top tips for cat treats

 At this time of year there’s nothing better than curling up with your pet and spoiling both of you with a few choice treats.
 Obviously you’ll be snacking on different things, but do you know what the best titbits are to feed your cat?

-Our head nurse Anna and the team at Clarendon Street Vets are on hand to offer advice about the right and wrong ways to spoil your cat when you contact them.
+Our head nurse Sarah and the team at Clarendon Street Vets are on hand to offer advice about the right and wrong ways to spoil your cat when you contact them.

 What are the best treats for my cat?

 While you might like chocolate or sugary treats, you mustn’t be tempted to share them with your cat.
 Neither should you give them onion, garlic, grapes or raisins.
 However, there are plenty of types of treats you can offer your cat, but Sarah suggests always checking the ingredients on the packaging to make sure the calories aren’t too high.

 Freeze-dried meat treats are an option, being pure meat and low in calories.
 They also will come in a variety of your cat’s favourite flavours, from chicken and turkey to salmon.